Vikasjadhav009/ttt-task/Readme.md

 ## INTRO
-*	This is Simple application which accept input N from user and return Top N frequently occuring words form 	 text file which is stored at remote server.
+*	This is Simple application which accept input N from user and return Top N frequently occuring words from 	 text file which is stored at remote server.

 ## CODE COMPONETS
-*	Angular Js is used to design Front-end which accept input N from user.
+*	**AngularJs** is used to design Front-end which accept input N from user.
-*	At Backend NodeJS is used which fetch file from remote server.
+*	At Backend **NodeJS** is used which fetch file from remote server.
 *	at back-end text file is converted to array by using JS split method.
 *	Some compare and sorting oprations perform on array to find out unique words and repeat words.
 *	then Object is crated to store this arrays,and this object is then converted to JSON to create API.